0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 The EVM's deterministic nature ensures that Ethereum operates as a network with a state transition function.
 Given a current state and a series of transactions, it deterministically transitions to a new valid state.

-Transactions either initiate message calls or deploy contracts.
+Transactions can only be triggered by externally-owned accounts (EOAs), and they either initiate message calls or deploy new contracts.
 In both cases, the stack is loaded with opcodes and data (from transaction calldata, memory, or storage) to execute instructions and transition to a new state.

 {{< figure src="/blog/images/revm/execution-diagram.png" align=center caption="_EVM execution model showcasing how the different components interact with each other._" >}}

 In the next article of the series, we will review in detail how each opcode works.
-On the meantime, in order to further exemplify how the execution of an EVM transaction works, the following snippet showcases a representation of the bytecode that we initially disassembled: `0x6000356020350160005260206000f3`
+On the meantime, in order to further exemplify how the execution of an EVM transaction works, the following snippet showcases a representation of the bytecode that we initially disassembled: `0x6000356020350160005260206000f3`.

 ```
 PC   BYTECODE   MNEMONIC       STACK          ACTION